laurenthanhvo/foodcom-overpromise-analysis/README.md

 ---

 ### Evaluation Metric
-We use the **F₁-score** rather than plain accuracy because the positive class
+I used the **F₁-score** rather than plain accuracy because the positive class
 (`mismatch = 1`) is very rare (~0.65% of all recipes).
 F₁ balances precision (avoiding false alarms) and recall (catching true mismatches).